 Symptoms of hepatitis E include yellowing of the skin and eyes (jaundice), darkening of the urine and pale stools, which may or may not be accompanied by tiredness, fever, nausea, vomiting, abdominal pain and loss of appetite.
-The disease usually clears within one to four weeks.
-A blood test is required to confirm the diagnosis.
+The illness usually resolves within one to four weeks.
+A test for HEV antibodies and RNA can be undertaken to confirm HEV infection on either blood or oral fluid samples.

-The average incubation period for hepatitis E is 40 days (range 15-60 days).
+The average incubation period, i.e. the period of time you can have the infection before developing symptoms, for hepatitis E is 40 days (range 15-60 days).

-Most people will clear their infections naturally; no specific treatment is required.
+There is normally no need for any treatment as most people will clear their infections naturally.
 It is best for those infected to avoid alcohol during the course of their illness.

 Pregnant and older people, those with weakened immune systems, and people with chronic liver disease might need closer observation for deterioration in liver function as they may experience more severe infection.
 Pregnant women should seek advice from their antenatal carer.